 How to Engage

-The Study’s anticipated timeline is two years (June 2020 through June 2022), with TAC, site visit, and professional conference engagement throughout.
+The Study’s anticipated timeline is three years (June 2020 through June 2023), with TAC, site visit, and professional conference engagement throughout.
 To stay up to date on the project, visit this project page regularly and contact the Project Manager, Cole Grisham, for more information.

 For a printable version of the information on this page, click the link below.
 As the Study progresses, new documents and materials will be added here.
 Check back regularly for new document.